| Title: | Conducts Analyses Informing Ecosystem Restoration Decisions |

 US Fish and Wildlife Service.
 (1981).
 Standards for the Development of Habitat Suitability Index Models.
 Ecological Services Manual, 103.

-uses geometric mean to combine suitability indices into an
+HSIgeomean uses a geometric mean to combine suitability indices into an

 x |

-A value of habitat quality from 0 to 1 ignoring NA values.
+A value of habitat quality ranging from 0 to 1 (ignoring NA values).

 US Fish and Wildlife Service.
 (1980).
 Habitat as a basis for environmental assessment.
 Ecological Services Manual, 101.